LastAncientOne/SimpleStockAnalysisR/README.md

 ## Authors
 ### * Tin Hang

-## I will add more.
-## I hope you enjoy learning this simple tutorial in R.
+## I hope you enjoy learning from this simple tutorial in R.

 ## Disclaimer